Meet the Owner...

 Nadya is a Berkeley native who began practicing Ballet at the age of four.
 She's explored a variety of dance and movement styles: from Yoga, to Krav Maga, Tai Chi, and Pilates, ultimately leading her to study dance at Cal State University Long Beach.

 While Pilates was always a part of the repertoire, it was not until the birth of her first child in 2018, that movement and care of the body was no longer just a passion, but a career choice.
 Nadya found that Pilates eased her body out of the residual pain of childbirth & re-strengthened her whole body and core.
-Nadya is now pursuing her Comprehensive Teacher Training Certification through Balanced Body at EHS in San Francisco.
+Nadya holds a Comprehensive Teacher Training Certification through Balanced Body at EHS in San Francisco.

 Rebecca’s love of movement was shaped as a child in the world of competitive dance.
 Rebecca quit dance as a young adult.
 After developing persistent pain in their low back and arthritis in their knees, a doctor prescribed a future of pain management.
 They rejected that and found Pilates.

 Rebecca received a comprehensive Pilates certification from Body Harmonics.
 They are currently working toward a doctorate in Occupational Therapy at Samuel Merritt University to someday work as a pelvic floor therapist.
 They are a certified personal trainer specializing in pregnancy and postpartum corrective exercise and pain neuroscience education.
 They have also studied the work of the Postural Restoration Institute and the Buteyko Breathing Method.